The new Golden Girls: Baby boomers are moving in together to save money

 In an 1987 interview with NPR, the late Betty White noted that the four women who lived together in “The Golden Girls” did so for social reasons rather than financial necessity.
 “All that I think we have accomplished is to show that there is an alternative lifestyle,” White told “Fresh Air” about the success of the show.
 “If you notice, ‘The Golden Girls’ are not together for economic reasons.
 They’re together for sociological reasons.
 It combats the loneliness.”

 Four decades later, the idea of housemates late into adulthood is experiencing a revival, but with financial factors front and center.
 As boomers live longer and retire without the financial safety net of employer-sponsored pensions, covering the rising costs of food, housing and insurance become major considerations.
-Linda Hoffman, founder of the New York Foundation for Senior Citizens, which runs a home sharing program, noted an increasing amount of applications as finances become more of a stressor.
+Linda Hoffman, president and CEO of the New York Foundation for Senior Citizens, which runs a home-sharing program, noted an increasing number of applications as finances become more of a stressor.

-“When we started the home sharing program in 1981, relieving feelings of isolation and loneliness was the primary need,” Hoffman said.
+“When we started the home-sharing program in 1981, relieving feelings of isolation and loneliness was the primary need,” Hoffman said.
 “Now, an affordable place to live is the number one need.
 Hosts need help in meeting their housing expenses.”
 Even for housemates who entered into the arrangement for social reasons, the extra money has become more important as their financial picture changed with the pandemic.

 Debbi Campbell, 70, a retired copywriter, met Loretta Halter, a retired manager from the Kroger grocery chain, in 2018 at a Czech cultural event in New York City.
-Campbell was grieving the loss of her live-in boyfriend of almost 20 years to cancer.
+Campbell was mourning the loss of her live-in boyfriend of almost 20 years to cancer.
 Halter had moved to New York City from Appling, Ga., several years earlier.
-She had used the NYFSC home sharing program earlier to find affordable apartment but was unhappy in her situation, which is when she decided to become housemates with Campbell.
+She had used the NYFSC home-sharing program earlier to find an affordable apartment but was unhappy in her situation, which is when she decided to become housemates with Campbell.

 The two went through the NYFSC program to handle the background checks, vetting and administrative details before Halter moved into Campbell’s rent-stabilized one-bedroom apartment in Greenwich Village.
 Before the pandemic, the two lived somewhat separate lives.
 Campbell lived mostly in the bedroom and Halter lived mostly in the living room.
-But when the city shut down they developed a strong friendship.
+But when the city shut down, they developed a strong friendship.

 “First, we started with the crossword and the jigsaw puzzles, and the TV, and it turned out well,” Campbell said.
 The ease of the later-in-life roommate-as-friend experience surprised her.
 “I mean, I’m one of those people who’s spent a good time of my life in therapy, mostly complaining about people I knew.”